SUSE/pistis/README.md

 #### Using GitLab

 Alternatively to specifying an existing keyring file, a keyring can be built from PGP keys associated with users on a GitLab server.
-For this, specify `--gitlab` instead of `--keyring`, and maintain a `CODEOWNERS_USERNAMES` file in the repository root, containing mappings from the `CODEOWNERS` email addresses to GitLab usernames.
+For this, specify `--gitlab` instead of `--keyring`, and either maintain a `CODEOWNERS_USERNAMES` file containing mappings from the `CODEOWNERS` email addresses to GitLab usernames in the repository root, or provide a GitLab API token authorized to lookup users with their email address as `GITLAB_TOKEN` in the environment.

 ### Example `CODEOWNERS`